Richard Dent

 Richard Lamar Dent (born December 13, 1960) is an American former professional football player who was a defensive end in the National Football League (NFL), primarily for the Chicago Bears.
 He was the MVP of the Super Bowl XX.
 He was elected to the Pro Football Hall of Fame in 2011.

 Professional career

 Chicago Bears

-After playing four years at Tennessee State University and graduating in 1983, Dent was selected in the eighth round by the Bears, with the 203rd overall pick in the 1983 NFL draft.
+After playing four years at Tennessee State University, Dent was selected in the eighth round by the Bears, with the 203rd overall pick in the 1983 NFL draft.
 At 6 ft 5 in, 265 lb, Dent was a great pass rusher who beat offensive tackles with his speed and thrived in defensive coordinator Buddy Ryan's aggressive 46 defense.
 He was part of the core of great players who made the Bears' defenses of the 1980s legendary.
 Between 1984 and 1985, Dent recorded 34.5 sacks while recording a then team-record 17.5 sacks in the former season.